 A little while ago we rode with Avalon Biddle as she took a Ride Forever Bronze course.
 Although she's a full-time racer in World Supersport 300, Av didn't have much road riding experience and she wasn't too hot initially at low speed control.
 And while that's not a priority at Monza, it comes in darn useful pulling out of a junction or executing a U-turn.
 That's why it featured in the recent Ride Forever Be a Better Rider challenge competition:

-Challenge yourself to be a better rider
+Be a better rider

 Ride Forever helps Avalon Biddle get her Restricted licence